sefop/.github/profile/README.md

 ## What is SEFOP?

 What would software engineering look like if we adapted it deliberately around the needs of applied operations research?
-The answer is **SEFOP**, a practical framework for applying software engineering to Operations Research.
+The answer is **SEFOP**, a framework specifically for this task.
 It is built to help OR teams move from _"we built a model that works today"_ to _"we built a system that can be deployed, maintained, and evolved efficiently over time"_.
 SEFOP has 4 pillars:

 <p align="center">